Features and Ease of Use

-Dedicated servers come with 128 GB to 480 GB SSD space or 2 TB NVMe storage.
-You also get SSH access or remote access (for Linux and Windows respectively), KVM virtualization, DDoS protection, internal VLAN setup, and 4 GB to 64 GB RAM.
+Dedicated servers offer SSD space ranging from 128 GB to 480 GB or 2 TB of NVMe storage.
+Additionally, they provide SSH access for Linux and remote access for Windows, along with KVM virtualization, DDoS protection, internal VLAN setup, and RAM options spanning from 4 GB to 64 GB.

 Pricing and Support